 Normal: Regular vaginal discharge

-By 6 week after baby you bleeding should be stopped.
-If you start to notice an increase in minimal, or average bleeding, it’s most likely the return of your period.
+By 6 weeks after birth, your bleeding should have stopped.
+If you start to notice an increase in minimal or average bleeding, it’s most likely the return of your period.

 When you exclusively breastfeed, your period may be delayed, due to increased hormones.